A Guide to the Best Pittsburgh Parks, Trails, and Spaces

 • Highland Park – Highland Park – 748 acre park in the neighborhood of the same name featuring a water reservoir and European inspired gardens.

-• Riverview Park – Perry North – 251 acre park with primarily wooded hiking trails and an Observatory at the center.
+• Riverview Park – Perry North – 251 acre park with primarily wooded hiking trails and the Allegheny Observatory at the center.

 • Point State Park – Downtown – 36 acre park right at the confluence downtown with river trails, fountain, and historical fort markers.